HSLdevcom/jore4-jore3-importer/testing/README.md

 ORDER BY n.soltunnus ASC" -o "infrastructure_nodes_source.csv" -s"," -w 700 -W
 ```

-**Second**, you have to export the imported node objects from the target database to a CSV file.
-You can do this by
-running the following command at command prompt when you are in the _testing_ directory:
+**Second**, you have to get the imported data by running the following command at command prompt:

 ```
 psql -h [host] -p [port] -U [username] [database] -A -F"," -P null='NULL' -c "SELECT infrastructure_node_ext_id AS soltunnus,